 - New Zealand – Entrepreneur Work Visa.
 Many detailed requirements must be met to qualify for this visa.
 The big ones include that you have minimum capital of NZ$100,000 and a business plan.
 Check out Sections L and O first.

 - Australia – Investors & Entrepreneurs Visa.
 There are 3 types of visas, and all require a substantial investment in capital and many other requirements including a business plan.

 - Germany – Entrepreneur Visa for Germany.
 “Entrepreneurs must have a strong Business Plan with a superior economic motive.”
 Other requirements include sufficient capital and past entrepreneurial experience and success.
 The government insists that there is “no threshold investment,” although €250,000 is recommended.

 - Finland – Finish Startup Permit.
 This is for innovative startup founders coming from countries outside of the European Union.
-After reviewing the eligibility criteria, if you are interested, you must also apply for a residence permit.
-Entrepreneur’s Residence Permit.
+After reviewing the eligibility criteria, if you are interested, you must also apply for an Entrepreneur’s Residence Permit.
 “If you want to work as an entrepreneur in Finland, you will need an entrepreneur’s residence permit.
 If you do not have a permanent residence in Finland or elsewhere in the EEA area, you must register your business operations in the Trade Register of the Finnish Patent and Registration Office before applying for an entrepreneur’s residence permit.”
 A business plan is required for both the Startup Permit and the Entrepreneur’s Residence Permit.

 - Spain – Entrepreneur Visa Program.
 There are two visa possibilities under the new laws – an entrepreneur visa (one year) and an entrepreneur residency authorization (two years annually renewable) that can extend the time you’re allowed in the country.
 Both options allow citizens from non-EU countries the opportunity to start and build a business while living in Spain.